Get ready for sprinkle overload with these Funfetti Cookies that will make any celebration that much more festive!

 Who Invented Funfetti?

-Pillsbury introduced Funfetti Cake Mix to the world in 1989 and are pretty much responsible for kicking off the sprinkle explosion of the last 25-plus years.
+Pillsbury introduced Funfetti Cake Mix to the world in 1989 and are pretty much responsible for kicking off the rainbow sprinkle trend of the last 25-plus years.
 The original Funfetti Cake Mix is a white cake that’s packed with multicolored sprinkles.
 When baked, the sprinkles in the cake mix melted into the batter, creating a rainbow batter that couldn’t help but be festive.
 They’re like the super hipsters/thought leaders of the rainbow cake trend.
 Without Pillsbury’s Funfetti Cake Mix, would we all have leapt at the chance to go “swimming” in a pool of sprinkles at the Museum of Ice Cream?
 I think not.

 Can You Freeze Funfetti Cookies?